zPools/sonoa/doc/README_windows.txt

 Intro
 -----
-SONO is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient Tribus-based crypto-currency.
+SONO is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient SonoA-based crypto-currency.
 Built on the foundation of Bitcoin, PPCoin, NovaCoin and BlackCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.